brendankane04/Renter-Lights/README.md

 # Mechanical

 The mechanical system is printed out with an Ender-Pro 3 3D printer.
-Exploration of the printer is ongoing and going."
+Exploration of the printer is ongoing and going and going."